JetBrains/kotlin-web-site/docs/topics/serialization.md

 data class Data(val a: Int, val b: String)
 ```

-You can now serialize an instance of this class by calling `Json.encodeToString()`.
+2. Serialize an instance of this class by calling `Json.encodeToString()`.

 ```kotlin
 import kotlinx.serialization.Serializable